csomgyula/select2/doc/sync2.md

 This contradicts to the indirect assumption that the wake up statement happened after the origo point.
 Formally both `wait[i+1] == false << origo` and `origo < wait[i+1] == false` holds which is contradiction.

-**(ii) Wait-free if protocol is safe**:
+**(ii) Wait-free if protocol is safe**: Indirectly assume that a thread (say `thread i`) is blocked in the waker-change wait loop.

-Just before this (previously non-waker) thread entered the waker-change loop the other (previously waker) thread must have been active, otherwise it does not enter the loop.
+Since `thread i` entered the wait loop, just before it the other thread was active.
+If the protocol is safe then according to Theorem 1 both thread cannot stay at the selection stage, hence the other thread must have been in the guard stage when `thread i` issued its `if active[i+1]` check.

-If the protocol is safe then according to Theorem 1 both thread cannot stay at the selection stage, hence the other thread must have been in the guard stage.
+Since `thread i` is blocked in the waker-change wait loop, according to Theorem 1 the other thread must be blocked in the guard wait loop.
+Since if it left the guard stage this contradicts Theorem 1 (both thread cannot stay at the selection stage).

-Since this thread is staying in a wait loop the other thread must eventually enter its guard wait (it detects this thread active).
-There and then it acknowledges the waker-change, which breaks the waker-change loop.
+Hence `thread i+1` is blocked in the guard wait loop.
+There and then it will detect that waker-change is in progress, hence acknowledge it which breaks the wait loop of `thread i`.
+Contradiction.

 *TODO: formalize safety, informally it means: if both thread is in the wait loop then only one thread can mark the other to not wait.*